i-n-c/conjur-ecs-deploy/README.md

 ## Requirements

-Minimum Conjur Version is 1.11.5
+- Minimum Conjur Version is 1.11.6
-Minimum AWS permissions for the deploying role can be found [here](#IAM-Policy).
+- Minimum AWS permissions for the deploying role can be found [here](#IAM-Policy).
+- Register a domain on Route53.
+Instructions can be found [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure).
+- Create an Amazon Secrets Manager secret.
+This secret will be used to set the Conjur admin user's password.
+The value should be stored a non-JSON raw string secret and satisfy the following complexity:
+  - Between 12 and 128 characters
+  - 2 uppercase letters
+  - 2 lowercase letters
+  - 1 special character
+  - 1 digit

 ## Architecture